FOSDEM/infrastructure/ansible/playbooks/roles/tls-certificates/README.md

 in the `certs/` subdirectory.
 All paths can be overridden with the `*_path` variables.

+This role was shamelessly stolen from the DebConf Video ansible repository.

 ## Tasks

 Orchestration happens in the `tasks/main.yml` file.